Ethics of technology

-The ethics of technology is a sub-field of ethics addressing the ethical questions specific to the Technology Age, the transitional shift in society wherein personal computers and subsequent devices provide for the quick and easy transfer of information.
-Technology ethics is the application of ethical thinking to the growing concerns of technology as new technologies continue to rise in prominence.
+The ethics of technology is a sub-field of ethics addressing ethical questions specific to the technology age, the transitional shift in society wherein personal computers and subsequent devices provide for the quick and easy transfer of information.
+Technology ethics is the application of ethical thinking to growing concerns as new technologies continue to rise in prominence.

 The topic has evolved as technologies have developed.
 Technology poses an ethical dilemma on producers and consumers alike.

 The subject of technoethics, or the ethical implications of technology, have been studied by different philosophers such as Hans Jonas and Mario Bunge.

 Technoethics

 Technoethics (TE) is an interdisciplinary research area that draws on theories and methods from multiple knowledge domains (such as communications, social sciences, information studies, technology studies, applied ethics, and philosophy) to provide insights on ethical dimensions of technological systems and practices for advancing a technological society.

 Technoethics views technology and ethics as socially embedded enterprises and focuses on discovering the ethical uses for technology, protecting against the misuse of technology, and devising common principles to guide new advances in technological development and application to benefit society.
 Typically, scholars in technoethics have a tendency to conceptualize technology and ethics as interconnected and embedded in life and society.
 Technoethics denotes a broad range of ethical issues revolving around technology – from specific areas of focus affecting professionals working with technology to broader social, ethical, and legal issues concerning the role of technology in society and everyday life.

 Technoethical perspectives are constantly in transition as technology advances in areas unseen by creators and as users change the intended uses of new technologies.
 Humans cannot be separated from these technologies because it is an inherent part of consciousness.
 The short term and longer term ethical considerations for technologies engage the creator, producer, user, and governments.